 (venv) $ python manage.py runserver

-This will create all user-related models in the database and start your application at http://localhost:8000/
+These commands create all default models in the database and start the Django development server.

-There’s one more thing you should do for this setup.
 By default, Django enforces strong passwords to make user accounts less prone to attacks.
-But you’re going to change passwords very often during the course of this tutorial, and figuring out a strong password each time would be very inconvenient.
+Since you’ll need to change passwords often throughout this tutorial, figuring out a strong password each time would be inconvenient.

-You can solve this issue by disabling password validators in settings.
+To address this issue, you can disable password validators in the settings.
 Just comment them out, leaving an empty list:

 AUTH_PASSWORD_VALIDATORS = [